eight04/end2end/README.md

 -----------
 * Input[type="text"] in IE8 (Wrong line height) and Chrome (Wrong caret position).
 * Fixed navbar overflow issue?
 * Breaking point issue.
-(Some widget use min-width, some widget use max-width)
+(Some widget use min-width, some widget use max-width).
+To avoid this, use `widow-size - 1px` on `max-width`

 Todos
 -----